RIKEN-RCCS/lens3/doc/user-guide.md

 ### Access Logs

-Lens3 does not provide access logs to users, althoughl we understand it is useful to some users.
-Adminitrators may provide access logs at a request by filtering server logs.
+Lens3 does not provide access logs to users, although we understand it is useful to users.
+Administrators may provide access logs to users by request by filtering server logs.

 ## Other Limitations